qossmic/deptrac/README.md

 If you run `php deptrac.phar -v` you'll get a more verbose output.

-The analyse command runs with a caching mechanism for parsed files by default.
+The analyze command runs with a caching mechanism for parsed files by default.
 This could be disabled with the `--no-cache` option.

 ### Debug Layer